+Have you ever looked at a scale and worried if you were skinny enough?
 Some days people disappoint me in ways that leave me flabbergasted.
 Insulting someone to their face while extolling the virtues of how great they themselves are.
-Wouldn’t time be better spent actually helping others rather than telling others how they could be so much better, if only they’d be more.like.you?
+Wouldn’t time be better spent helping others rather than telling others how they could be better if they were more.like.you?

 News alert: People know their shortcomings.
 You never have to tell them.
 Keep it to yourself.
 Telling an ugly person they’re ugly doesn’t help them not be ugly, it only makes them feel bad about not being attractive which they were already completely aware of…same goes for being rich, popular, thin and successful.
 Be who you are, enjoy your win and stop rubbing the loser’s nose in it.
 It’s petty, shady and just about the ugliest thing I’ve ever seen.

 This is not a story about superficial looks.
-That is just the example I am using because I myself used to be a bit vain and shallow and I know a little bit about this subject.
+It’s the example I’m using because I used to be vain and shallow.
+The subject matter is known well to me.

-I used to waste a lot of time worrying about getting the perfect body.
-It was my sole purpose in my teens and 20’s to the exclusion of all else.
+Wasting time worrying about getting the perfect body, was my sole purpose in my teens and 20’s to the exclusion of all else.
 I had a certain idea in mind of what happiness would look like and it all started with being 5’8” and a size zero.
+My happiness hinged on how skinny I looked; the size of my pants.
 I knew that if I could “achieve this” hard to reach goal, I could do anything and I would definitely be happy.
 It was mathematically impossible not to be.

 Skinny+tall= beautiful = happiness.